New Paid Leave Obligations under the Families First Coronavirus Response Act

 What Employers Need to Know About H.R.
 6201

 There is considerable confusion and misinformation on this bill, likely the result of several modifications by the House following its initial approval (and after many news and law sources published summaries of the original bill).
-I have summarized the most important provisions, below.
+The most important provisions are summarized below.
 Please note that this is a streamlined summary to facilitate a basic, overall understanding and is not intended to cover every detail of this nearly 100-page bill.
 Please direct specific questions about your situation to your favorite Brown Fox attorney.